 But things do not always go well.
 There are some levels that have to be assessed (Maximum Medical Improvement) and statuses evaluated (impairment vs. disability) and exams to be taken: IME, FCE and IRE.

 Like some doctors, Nurse Case Managers get paid by the insurance company to monitor the care for the injured worker.
 It makes sense that they will have some loyalty to the people that pay their salaries.
 Just like the insurance company doctors, the nurse case manager may have an incentive to get you back to work as soon as possible to save the insurance companies money.

-Also, it’s important to know, if you let the nurse case manager go with you to your appointments, you will lose your “medical privilege” with your doctor.
-Everything said between you and your treating doctor gets shared with the insurance company.
+Also, if you let the nurse case manager go with you to your appointments, you will lose your “medical privilege” with your doctor.
+In that case, it’s important to know how to deal with workers comp doctors because everything said between you and your treating doctor gets shared with the insurance company.

 Here is why that matters: